-The race will be held on Saturday and is open to runners and walkers of all ages.
+The runs and walk start and finish on the Great Miami River Recreation Trail near RiverScape MetroPark in downtown Dayton.
+The course is predominantly on the recreation trail (bikeway) – out and back.
+This race is open to runners and walkers of all ages.
 Refreshments will be available at the finish.
-There will be awards for the top 3 in each age group and the overall Male and Female runner and walkers.
-Race day registration begins at 8:30 am
+There will be awards for the top 3 in each age group and the overall Male and Female.
+For more information and to sign up, click here

 Celebrate Sunday Mass